 - 1. Arrive ready with plenty of gasoline, and check with the group leader for details about the ride. - 2.
 Learn common group riding signals. - 3.
-Use a lane position as if you were driving a car or truck; others should treat you like a car or truck. - 4.
-Avoid side-by-side riding. - 5.
-Avoid engine braking, and actuate the brake light whenever slowing. - 6.
-Check riders ahead and behind often. - 7.
-Avoid target fixation (looking in one spot for more than a second), especially on other riders you are with, so you can keep an active visual search pattern. - 8.
-When you pass, do so as an individual rider. - 9.
-If you get separated from the group, ride your own ride to the next pre-determined stop. - 10.
-Be predictable, and follow group protocol as long as it is safe.
+Use a staggered formation unless there is the need for single-file riding. - 4.
+Avoid side-by-side riding as the time and space safety margin is reduced. - 5.
+Use a single-file formation with at least a 2-second following distance for curves and other situations that require more maneuvering room and an increased safety margin, like poor surface conditions or limited visibility conditions. - 6.
+Avoid engine braking, and use the brake light whenever slowing. - 7.
+Check riders ahead and behind often. - 8.
+Avoid target fixation (looking in one spot for more than a second), especially on other riders you are with, so you can keep an active visual search pattern. - 9.
+When you pass, do so as an individual rider. - 10.
+If you get separated from the group, ride your own ride to the next pre-determined stop. - 11.
+Be predictable, and follow group protocol as long as it is safe. - 12.
+Use extra caution in right-hand curves, especially when the end of the curve is not in view.

 A reference page on group riding is provided at the end of this handbook.
-It applies mostly to two-wheel motorcycles, but there are some tips that may be helpful.
 There is also an MSF classroom-only program, Share the Adventure - Group Riding, that provides details and tips about riding in a group.
 Information can be found inside the back cover.